Jaavid25/DataPipeline/README.md

    4. Please ensure to have a good internet connection as the downloads may consume large bandwidth.

-# To run the scripts:
+# Usage Instructions:

    ### 1. Downloading the lecture audios:
    To download all the lecture audios from an NPTEL course webpage, run the **download_audio.py** with the following command,
    ```
    python3 download_audio.py
    ```
-   Provide the url for an NPTEL cource page and the destination directory as an user input.
+   * Provide the url for an NPTEL cource page and the destination directory as an user input.
-   This python script will get links of all lectures and using **yt-dlp** tool to download all the lectures as audios in mp3 format in the specified        destination directory.
+   * This python script will get links of all lectures and downloads all the lectures as audios in mp3 format in the specified destination directory.

    ### 2. Downloading the transcript pdfs:
    To download all the transcripts from the NPTEL course webpage, run the **download_transcripts.py** with the following command,
    ```
    python3 download_transcripts.py
    ```
-   Provide the url for an NPTEL cource page and the destination directory as an user input.
+   * Provide the url for an NPTEL cource page and the destination directory as an user input.
-   This python script will download all the transcripts as pdfs in the specified destination.
+   * This python script will download all the transcripts as pdfs in the specified destination.

    ### 3. Pre-processing audio files:
    Run the ***bash** script ***convert_audio.sh*** with the following commands,